 First, a little history… Chinese Restaurant Syndrome (CRS) – that thing everyone thought they had, or feared they’d get, if they ate in Chinese restaurants that used monosodium glutamate (MSG) in their dishes.

 Forget that everyone had been eating in Chinese restaurants forever, and no one had heard of CRS before 1968.
-That year, a physician named Dr. Kwok (you can’t make this stuff up) sent a letter to the editor of the Journal of the American Medical Association, noting that he experienced numbness around the neck, general weakness, and heart palpitations following a meal in a Chinese restaurant.
+That year, a physician named Dr. Kwok (you can’t make this stuff up) sent a letter to the editor of the New England Journal of Medicine, noting that he experienced numbness around the neck, general weakness, and heart palpitations following a meal in a Chinese restaurant.

 Was this restaurant different from all other Chinese restaurants?
 Were they using some weird ingredients?
 Dr. Kwok offered several ingredient-focused explanations: